digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

 <u>Vertical Scaling</u>

 - each resize requires a reboot - disruption
-- Larger instances offen carry a premium cost
+- Larger instances often carry a premium cost
 - There is an upper cap on performance - instance size
-- No application modifcation required.
+- No application modification required.

-<u>Horizontal Scalling</u>
+<u>Horizontal Scaling</u>

-- Load Balanacer distrbutes load accross instances
+- Load Balancer distributes load across instances
 - Sessions
-- requires aplicaton support or off-host sessions. peresisnce databases
+- requires application support or off-host sessions. persistance databases
-- No disruption when scalling
+- No disruption when scaling
 - No real limits to scaling
 - Often less expensive
 - More granular